FAQ’s Regarding NPA’s Enrollment and Lottery Process

 For those who win a spot through the lottery, please do all you can to make your enrollment decision from among the options open to you as soon as possible.
 The families and children on wait lists will greatly appreciate that.
 All schools involved will benefit from having a firm sense of which admitted students will truly be enrolling in the fall.

-We will run a 6th Grade Welcome Session in the spring (it’s usually in late March).
+We run welcome sessions in the spring.
 All students eligible to enroll as well as students near the top of the wait lists will be invited to the session.
 These same students will also have the opportunity to shadow at NPA for a day to become more familiar with the school.